joetainment/bill-and-buck/story__main__chapter__burt_makes_a_mistake.md

 <br><br>

-The little human boy approached Burt, and upon reaching his discovery, the boy pulled out a long slip of paper with a sticky coating on its backside.
-(A "sticker", as Burt would later discover it was called.)
+The little human boy approached Burt, and upon reaching this discovery, the boy pulled out a long slip of paper with a sticky coating on its backside.
 With a slap of his hand, the boy affixed the paper to the side of Burt's hull.
 Then, with a wave of his arm, the boy revealed a colorful cylinder, which he promptly used to scribble something onto the sticker.

 Burt was now wearing a sign.
 Burt had been labeled.

-Burt was in no state to read them yet, but the paper and its new scribbles had a clear message, one that set the tone for Burt's months to follow.
+Burt was in no state to read them yet, but the paper and its new scribbles presented a clear message, one that set the tone for Burt's months to follow.
 The text on Burt's side now proudly declared a new truth:

 "Property of Wilbert"